-This is an important question that our Kansas City car accident lawyer is asked a lot.
-There is no "formula" for calculating the precise value of a personal injury or car accident claim.
+Despite what you may read elsewhere, there is no secret "formula" in Missouri or Kansas law for calculating the value of a personal injury or car accident claim.
 Instead, the answer depends on a number of factors.
 By understanding these factors and answering the questions below, you can get a better understanding as to the potential compensation you may be able to receive after a car accident.

 The reason liability is important is really simple.
 To the extent you were somehow at fault for this accident, the amount of money you may be entitled to under the law will be reduced and it may even be eliminated.
 This is because the law in both Kansas and Missouri known as comparative fault may apply to your case.
 Comparative fault is a legal doctrine that reduces or eliminates one's right to recover money for injuries that he or she was partially or entirely at fault for causing.